What are Open Badges?

 Does CanCred Passport compete with Mozilla Backpack?

-CanCred Passport has a more regional focus: it makes it easier for Canadian users to accept and share badges and goes further by offering tools for building Pages or “micro-portfolios”.
-CanCred Passport offers community features such as the ability to view other people’s badges in online groups.
-You can also use the service with mobile devices.
+CanCred Passport has a more specialized focus: we make it easier for Canadian users to accept and share badges.
+We go further by providing tools for building Pages or “micro-portfolios”.
+CanCred Passport also offers community features such as the ability to view other people’s badges and join conversations with earners of the same badge.

 CanCred Passport is compatible with the Mozilla Backpack.
 Users can move their badges from Backpack to CanCred Passport and back.
-We will make sure that the compatibility between these two services continues in the future.
+We will ensure that the compatibility between these two services continues in the future.

 Is CanCred Passport based on open source software?